HaydenCaffrey/11785-final-project/README.md

 ```

 ### Inference
-The last part of the notebook build_model.ipynb contains the code for inference.
+Run the code in inference.ipynb to do inference.

 ### Demo Files
 The input and output demo files are under the directory demo/